What makes a Certified Pre-Owned Vehicle (CPO)?

 Q: Where can I take my certified pre owned (CPO) car for general service and repairs?
-A: If a vehicle has been certified by its manufacturer/factory, it can be serviced at any like-branded dealership in the country.
-If the vehicle was certified by a dealership or independent program (for example, the National Vehicle Certification Program), it will most likely have to be taken to the dealership it was purchased, whereas other programs allow for the vehicle to repaired by any ASE-trained technician, including at franchised dealerships.
+A: If a car has been certified by its manufacturer/factory, it can be serviced at any like-branded dealership service center in the country.
+If the car was certified by a dealership or independent program, it will depend on the certification.
+Some programs dictate that the vehicle must be taken to the dealership it was purchased, whereas other programs allow for the vehicle to repaired by any ASE-trained technician, including at franchised dealerships.

 Q: How long will my certified pre owned (CPO) car’s warranty last?
-A: Pre-owned vehicle warranties vary from one manufacturer to another, generally the warranty will extend a pre-determined number of miles or amount of time, whichever comes first (for example 100,000 miles or 6 years from date of pre-owned sale).
+A: Pre-owned vehicle warranties vary from one manufacturer/dealer to another.
+Generally, the warranty will extend a pre-determined number of miles or amount of time, whichever comes first (100,000 miles or 6 years from date of the original sale, for example).

 Q: What features and benefits are included in my certified pre owned (CPO) warranty?
 A: As with other aspects of certified used car programs, the features of each warranty differ from one provider to another.
-Manufacturer certified pre-owned vehicles will include a multipoint inspection and repair process (usually with 100+ inspection points); often a roadside assistance program and special financing are included as well.
+Manufacturer certified pre owned cars include a multi-point inspection and repair process (usually with 150+ inspection points); often a roadside assistance program and special financing are included as well.

 Q: Used cars or certified pre owned (CPO) cars, what’s the difference?